-It is proposed that the range of monitoring carried out during the 2016-2017 period in relation to the Company's DWI activities be continued during the 2017-2018 monitoring period.
+It is proposed the range of monitoring carried out during the 2017-2018 period be continued during the 2018-2019 monitoring period.
 Recommendations to this effect are included in Section 4 of this report.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2017-2018.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.

-3.6.
-Exercise of optional review of consent
+3.6 Exercise of optional review of consent